List of Titans (2018 TV series) characters: Jonathan Crane

 Dr. Jonathan Crane is criminal psychologist who operates in Gotham City.
 Under the identity of Scarecrow, he became one of Bruce Wayne's most prominent adversaries.
 He exploits his victims' fears through experimental toxins and psychological tactics.

 In the third season, Crane has been apprehended and incarcerated at Arkham Asylum for an unspecified period.
 At the advice of Bruce, he has been utilized by the Gotham City Police Department as a consultant who helps profile and capture criminals.
-Dick Grayson reluctantly seeks advice from Crane in battling Red Hood, which helps him discover Red Hood's identity as Jason Todd.
-However, Crane is revealed to have manipulated Jason into becoming Red Hood, which he attempts to cover up by staging an assassination attempt that will have him transferred to a new prison.
+Dick Grayson reluctantly seeks advice from Crane in battling Red Hood, which helps him discover Red Hood's identity as Jason Todd, but Crane is revealed to have manipulated Jason into becoming Red Hood, which he attempts to cover up by staging an assassination attempt that will have him transferred to a new prison.
 Dick abducts Crane during the transfer to lure Jason into a confrontation, but Crane is freed by Jason as he works to spread his chemicals throughout Gotham City.
-Though Jason starts to regret his actions.
+Jason starts to regret his actions.
 When Tim follows Jason to where the Titans are supposed to meet him, Crane appeared and shot Tim.
 Then he tricked Starfire into attacking the chemical barrels so that they can be spread into the water supply.
 After framing them through the footage and the Titans get scattered throughout Gotham City, Crane moves into Wayne Manor and has Jason slash the Wayne Family portrait.
 After being defeated by Tim, Crane is returned to Arkham Asylum.
 Before leaving Gotham City, Dick has Rachel subject Crane to the Lazarus Pit's magic.